talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 ### 3. Combine association statistics across metacohorts

 We combined CNV association statistics across metacohorts for each sliding window using a random-effects meta-analysis.
+The P-value from this model was designated as the "`primary`" P-value.

+We also computed a "`secondary`" P-value, which was calculated from an identical random-effects meta-analysis model after excluding the single most significant metacohort per window.

 The code to perform this step is contained in `window_meta_analysis.R`.